GitHubber2001/Applied-ML-Group23/README.md

 - Branch structure which clearly divides the work (main, Baseline_model_final, cnn_plus_baseline, notebook-fixes)
 - Created a experimental CNN branch.

+## What we achieved
+Our random forest baseline achieved 84% validation score, which after calculating is better than random guessing strategies like uniform guessing which has 50%, highest frequency guessing 72% and stratisfied guessing is 61%.

 ##
 ## Linux and macOS
 ```console